mosaicml/composer/docs/source/notes/early_stopping.rst

 |:octagonal_sign:| Early Stopping
 =================================

 Early stopping and threshold stopping halt training based on set criteria.
-In Composer, they are callbacks can be passed to the Trainer.
+In Composer, this functionality is implemented as callbacks which can be configured and passed to the Trainer.

 Early Stopping